-Submitter number Submitter name Submission statement number Summary of submission details Summary of decision requested s42A Recommendation The Canterbury Air Quality Plan sets out what ULEBs must achieve, and this is missing from Nelson's Plan Change.
+Submission number Submitter name Submission point number Summary of submission points Summary of decision requested Hearing Committee Decision Reasons Canterbury Air Quality Plan sets out what ULEBs must achieve, and this is missing from Nelson's Plan Change.
 Also missing is information about how ULEBs will be tested.
-Emissions could be higher than modelled for the Plan Change.
-A definition for 'real-life' is needed.
-63.2 The Council is giving itself carte blancheto make decisions under Appendix AQ2B.
+Emissions could be higher than modelled; definition for 'real-life' is needed.
+Provide a definition of 'real life'.
+63.2 The Council is giving itself carte blanche to make decisions under Appendix AQ2B.
 The Council intends to make decisions about this without the public having any input or right to object.
 It would not be possible for a member of the public to know when or if ULEBs will be allowed into Airsheds A and B1 (where I live), and if so, how many.
 This is wrong, against the expressed aims of the Council and probably against the law.
 Amend the Plan Change by deleting all aspects related to Airsheds A and B1.
-Reject 63.3 ULEBs need to be tested according to a specified system and the number that can safely be accommodated in an airshed needs to be decided on a case by case basis.
+Accept Reasons 1 to 5 63.3 ULEBs need to be tested according to a specified system and the number that can safely be accommodated in an airshed needs to be decided on a case by case basis.
 They should therefore be allowed by resource consent, not as a permitted activity.
-The ULEBs in Airshed B2 and C are being permitted before the air quality improvements from the behaviour change programme is established, before it is known if the programme will work, and before it is shown by monitoring to Amend rule AQr.26A so that, for Airsheds B2 and C: i.
+The ULEBs in Airshed B2 and C are being permitted before the air quality improvements from the behaviour change programme is established, before it is known if the programme will work, and before it is shown by monitoring to have worked.
+ULEBs should only be allowed after the gains have been proved to have occurred.
+Allowing ULEBs before air quality improvements occur would worsen air quality and would be contrary to RMA, the Air Plan.
+Behaviour change is both difficult and slow to achieve, and public Amend rule AQr.26A so that, for Airsheds B2 and C: i.
 The 1000 and 600 ULEBs can only be installed by a public resource consent, and ii.
 The consent requires proof that the air quality improvement from natural attrition and behavioural management has occurred, and iii.
-The consent enables the number of ULEBs to be installed over any given Accept in part
+The consent enables the number of ULEBs to be installed over any given period to match the improvement in air quality, and iv.
+The consent requires proof of the likely 'real life' Reject Reasons 1 to 5